czukowski/tab-control-extension/README.md

- * [Tab Open/Close Control][tab-open-close-control] by F. Kolbe, that includes a lot of options, but sadly activating tab to the left on close was not working properly and the author hasn't released any updates for several of months, which has prompted me to write this add-on.
+ * [Tab Open/Close Control][tab-open-close-control] by F. Kolbe, that includes a lot of options, but sadly activating tab to the left on close was not working properly and the author hasn't released any updates for several months, which has prompted me to write this add-on.
  * [Open Tabs Next to Current][open-tabs-next-to-current] by Sebastian Blask, that does exactly what it says in its name.
 Shame I haven't discovered his add-on before I went to lengths to implement my own.